FayshalU/PlaceFinder/README.md

 ### How to install
   - Clone this project
-  - Create a file and name in `.env`.
+  - Create a file and name it `.env`.
 Write the following line on the file
     ```sh
     MAPS_KEY=YOUR_GOOGLE_MAP_API_KEY
     ```